How to keep records when settling under general rules

 Records of fixed assets and intangible assets

-In the records you allocate to each asset the relevant KŚT symbol — Classification on Persistent Organic Pollutants.
-This is your chance to apply the appropriate depreciation rate (KŚT symbol is determined for each of them a specific rate of depreciation) and spread the depreciation, in other words during the initial value (purchase value of the asset), showing its consumption over time, which is used in business
+In the records you allocate to each asset the relevant KŚT symbol — Classification of Fixed Assets.
+This is your chance to apply the appropriate depreciation rate (according to KŚT symbol for each of them a specific rate of depreciation is determined) and spread the depreciation, in other words spreadin in time the initial value (purchase value of the asset), showing its consumption over time, which is used in business

 It shall contain at least the following: